 This study assessed the impact of nudging GPS column water vapour estimates, operational soundings, and high-resolution soundings on high-resolution model simulations using an autumn convective precipitation event in the western Mediterranean as a case study (HyMeX-IOP6).
-The high density of observations obtained in the framework of HyMeX allowed a thorough investigation of assimilation experiments to systematically assess the added value, advantages and disadvantages of the individual observation types and the sensitivity to model resolution.
-For example GPS lacks vertical information but has a vast coverage in the western Mediterranean and a temporal resolution of ten minutes, whereas high resolution radiosondes have a high vertical resolution (~ 700 levels) but a scarce coverage and sub-daily temporal resolution (6h to 12h).
-We performed the sensitivity experiments using the COSMO model and the Nudging scheme in model resolutions of 7 km, 2.8 km, and 500m.
-The main conclusions are:
+The high density of observations obtained in the framework of HyMeX allowed a thorough investigation of assimilation experiments to systematically assess the added value, advantages, and disadvantages of the individual observation types and the sensitivity to model resolution.
+For example, GPS lacks vertical information but has a vast coverage in the western Mediterranean and a temporal resolution of 10 min, whereas highresolution radiosondes have a high vertical resolution ( $\sim 700$ levels) but a scarce coverage and sub-daily temporal resolution (6 to 12 h).
+We performed the sensitivity experiments using the COSMO model and the nudging scheme in model resolutions of 7 km, 2.8 km, and 500 m.
+The main conclusions are the following.

-a) COSMO shows deficiencies in representing the mechanisms of heavy precipitation for this case study, which could not be corrected by nudging additional observations.
-The reference runs (no assimilated data) showed a moist bias before precipitation onset and an underestimation of precipitation, indicating that COSMO is unable to transform the excess of moisture (especially at the mid-levels into precipitation).
+COSMO shows deficiencies in representing the mechanisms of heavy precipitation for this case study, which could not be corrected by nudging additional observations.
+The reference runs (no assimilated data) showed a moist bias before precipitation onset and an underestimation of precipitation, indicating that COSMO is unable to transform the excess of moisture (especially at the mid-levels) into precipitation.
 Nudging GPS and HR data corrected this moist bias but also further reduced precipitation, leading to worse verification scores irrespective of resolution.